-During the 144-year (1872-2014) history of Yellowstone National Park, eight people have been killed by bears in the park.
-More people in the park have died from drowning, burns (after falling into thermal pools), and suicide than have been killed by bears.
+Since Yellowstone was established in 1872, eight people have been killed by bears in the park.
+More people in the park have died from drowning, burns (after falling into hot springs), and suicide than have been killed by bears.
 To put it in perspective, the probability of being killed by a bear in the park (8 incidents) is only slightly higher than the probability of being killed by a falling tree (6 incidents), in an avalanche (6 incidents), or being struck and killed by lightning (5 incidents).
 Here is summary of each fatality: